HIPAA Notice of Privacy Practices

 Our Commitment to Your Privacy

-Med Matrix is committed to protecting the privacy of your protected health information (PHI) as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and applicable state laws.
-This notice describes how we may use and disclose your PHI and explains your rights regarding that information.
+Med Matrix is committed to protecting the privacy of your protected health information (PHI) as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and applicable Maine law.
+This Notice applies to the providers and staff of Med Matrix and describes how we may use and disclose your PHI and the rights you have over that information.
+We deliver care in person at our office at 198 Maine Mall Road, South Portland, Maine, to patients 18 and older who have a Maine or New Hampshire address, on a self-pay basis.

 How We May Use and Disclose Your PHI